Skip to content

 What Are Wages?

-A wage refers to a rate of pay that corresponds to a specific period that an employee has worked.
+A wage is the rate of pay for a specific period of work.
 For example, you might pay an employee per hour of work.
-In this sense, wages cover payment for each unit of work rather than periodically, like a salary.
+In this sense, wages pay for each unit of work rather than being paid periodically, as with a salary.

 You must ensure your employee’s wages meet or exceed the National Minimum Wage or the minimum wage according to any relevant modern award.
 Moreover, employers must pay their employees’ wages correctly.

-If an employer pays wages strictly per a modern award, the award-covered employee may also be entitled to payments beyond their base pay rate.
+If you pay wages strictly under a modern award, the award may require you to pay the employee additional amounts in addition to their base pay.
 These additional amounts may include:

 • overtime payments;